 - Your macOS should now quit all active and background apps, freeing up your CPU and RAM.

-- If you can’t access the Apple menu because your system is frozen, press the CTRL + CMD keys while holding the Power button.
+- If you can’t access the Apple menu because your system is frozen, press the CTRL + CMD combination while holding the Power button.
 This should initiate a force restart.

 3. Install Software Updates.